pdcherry/cherry-cv-public/README.md

-- Tech Lead of *Pan-Cancer Reference Standard*, an ISO-13485 synthetic positive control with 458 unique variants among 84 cancer-associated genes at six QC’d VAFs, plus a WT control, which launched in Nov of 2021
+- Tech Lead of *Pan-Cancer Reference Standard*, an ISO-13485 synthetic positive control with 458 unique variants among 84 cancer-associated genes at six QC’d VAFs, plus a WT control; launched in Nov of 2021.
-- Designed, implemented, & validated primer removal procedure for DNA standards *that is compatible with methylation*
+- Designed, implemented, & validated widely-used primer removal procedure for DNA standards and more.
 - Devised and validated precise high-throughput DNA quantification process for accurate pooling.
-On-boarded droplet digital PCR (ddPCR) system into production; designed custom assays and evaluated pre-designed assays for use in production.
+On-boarded droplet digital PCR (ddPCR) system into production; designed and validated custom ddPCR assays for use in production.
-- Led multiple iterations of custom NGS analysis refined the QC approach and thresholds for ensuring a contamination-free production process;
-  extensively used data visualization to communicate complex data to cross-functional collaboration teams.
+- Led multiple iterations of custom NGS analysis; refined the QC approach and thresholds for ensuring a contamination-free production process; extensively used data visualization to communicate complex data to cross-functional teams.
-- Made extensive use of UMI sequencing and created novel method to rigorously quantify library conversion efficiency to evaluate product and potential secondary sources
+- Made extensive use of UMI sequencing and created novel method to rigorously quantify library conversion efficiency to evaluate products and reference materials

 ### Scientist I